Immigration and faith

 Theological statements are developed with the unanimous cooperation and agreement of OCC Communion Leaders.

-oklahoman coverage
+Oklahoman coverage

 Check out the Oklahoman article about the new theological statement and response from the community.